Our century-old historic home needs some love.

 A Revitalized Town Hall

-Our building’s top-to-bottom renovation is over halfway complete!
+Our building’s top-to-bottom renovation is nearly complete!
 We’re excited to watch our venue transform with vital improvements like our 17 new gender-neutral restrooms and structural reinforcements for seismic stabilization—and the upgrades are beginning to take shape.
 (Check out the photos below for a glimpse into the renovation’s progress!)

 While our building is under construction, we’re programming events in venues all over Seattle with a season we’re calling Inside/Out.
 This exciting experiment has taken us all over the city and introduced us to many wonderful new audiences and partners—and we’re not done just yet!